 In the short time since its unveiling, the building has become an iconic local landmark with a popular appeal.
-It was also shortlisted for the 2020 GAGA Awards.
+It was also shortlisted for the 2020 GAGA Awards and has been published.

 The main façade is reminiscent of Victorian warehouses with a saw-tooth roof, a bold singularity of form and crisp corrugated metal cladding.
 This is accentuated and complimented by a stripped down, simple and formal approach to openings and fixings.
 The sliding screen is a playful reference to loading bay doors and crane arms found in older warehouses, with the introduction of graphic and way-finding elements to give function and identity.
 At the lower level, a cool light grey matches the concrete apron and blends-in, contrasting sharply against the deep claret of the upper level, which reflects the client’s branding.

 Internally, the entire footprint is given over to warehousing with a small administrative office and WC upstairs linked to each unit.
 The steel portal-frame has been designed to allow for an extension to the upper level if a tenant needs to expand their administrative facilities.

 The quality of the design, detail and build really do stand out.
 As such, all warehouse units were pre-let and there is now a waiting list for the building.

 Consultants: Atom structural engineers, Nigel Roucou quantity surveying